Who are we?

 For more than 35 years the City of Dallas Women, Infants and Children (WIC) Program has served Dallas County by helping pregnant women, new mothers and their young children to stay healthy.
 This program is funded by a grant through the Texas Department of State Health Services.

-The City of Dallas WIC Program currently serves 101,000 people each month in a total of twenty clinics located throughout Dallas County.
+The City of Dallas WIC Program currently serves over 94,000 people each month in a total of 19 clinics located throughout Dallas County.
 Many of our clinics are open six days a week and they are all eager to serve.

 To qualify for the City of Dallas WIC Program, you must meet income guidelines, live in Dallas County and have a nutritional need.
 The program is available without regard to race, color, language, sex or national origin.
 U.S. citizenship is not a requirement for program participation.